gargoris/functional-programming-talk/content/_index.md

 ---
 ## ...functional mindset
+{{< figure src="/images/swdddf.jpg" height="400px">}}

 ---
-Product people: find common use patterns and understand that requisites should work better in code if they are idempotent, no dependencies between them
+_Product people_: find common use patterns and understand that requisites should work better in code if they are idempotent, no dependencies between them

 {{% fragment %}}
 You'll think in business data structures and global patterns that transform data{{% /fragment %}}